-2) Research has its Special Significance in Solving various Operational and Planning Problems of Business and Industry decisions.
+2) Research has its Special Significance in Solving various Operational and Planning Problems of Business and Industry

+Operations research and market research, along with motivational research, are considered crucial and their results assist, in more than one way, in taking business decisions.
 Market research is the investigation of the structure and development of a market for the purpose of formulating efficient policies for purchasing, production and sales.
 Operations research refers to the application of mathematical, logical and analytical techniques to the solution of business problems of cost minimization or of profit maximization or what can be termed as optimization problems.
 Motivational research of determining why people behave as they do is mainly concerned with market characteristics.
 In other words, it is concerned with the determination of motivations underlying the consumer (market) behaviour.
 All these are of great help to people in business and industry who are responsible for taking business decisions.
 Research with regard to demand and market factors has great utility in business.
 Given knowledge of future demand, it is generally not difficult for a firm, or for an industry to adjust its supply schedule within the limits of its projected capacity.
 Market analysis has become an integral tool of business policy these days.
 Business budgeting, which ultimately results in a projected profit and loss account, is based mainly on sales estimates which in turn depend on business research.
 Once sales forecasting is done, efficient production and investment programmes can be set up around which are grouped the purchasing and financing plans.
 Research, thus, replaces intuitive business decisions by more logical and scientific decisions.